alexgaarciia/AIMathAnalysis/README.md

 ## Prompting Wolfram Mathematica with ChatGPT
-One of our main objetives is to find how much we can do with text only.
+One of our other objetives is to find how much we can do with text only.
 In order to do this, we would like to discover the correct manner of prompting Wolfram.
 We have seen before that this plugin is highly powerful, being able to solve an entire network problem itself.
 However, what if we could do it in fewer steps, just by correctly prompting it?

 ### Available resources
 First off, we would like to know if there are already some investigations/guides in this regard.
 We found out that there are no specific texts on the most efficient way of prompting Wolfram Mathematica with ChatGPT.
 However, there is an interesting introduction to using the plugin in the offical Wolfram webpage: [Plugin de Wolfram para ChatGPT](https://www.wolfram.com/wolfram-plugin-chatgpt/).
 This link is from the official webpage of Wolfram.
 It provides an installation guide and some applications of it and, at the end of the page, there is a link about [using the Wolfram Plugin for ChatGPT](https://www.youtube.com/watch?v=EOQV9VakBgE&ab_channel=Wolfram), where several prompts are carried out.